Table of Contents

-Because tables are usually used to present items and prices, all our Portal and Multilingual & Translated themes include special element called Price table by default.
-You can use it very easily in Pages to present and administer prices in attractive way.
+Because tables are usually used to present items and prices, we’ve created a special Price Table block, which is included in Citadela Blocks plugin (widely compatible with most of modern WP themes).
+You can use it very easily in WordPress block editor to present and administer prices in an attractive way.

 Today we will look at Table Block in more details and talk about:

 - Why are tables in WordPress practical